jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Circular,
 2009-02-12

 You can put a breakpoint on members of specific objects, not just a member of a class.
-Just as well you can put a breakpoint on any data member’s get or set procedures or other system procedures.
+Just as well you can put a breakpoint on any data member’s get or set commands or other system commands.

 JJ